North Pier, Blackpool: 19th century

-As permitted by the original parliamentary order, a landing jetty was built at the end of North Pier in incremental stages between 1864 and 1867.
+As permitted by the original Blackpool Pier Order 1863, confirmed by the Pier and Harbour Orders Confirmation Act 1863 (26 & 27 Vict. c.
+104), a landing jetty was built at the end of North Pier in incremental stages between 1864 and 1867.
 The full length of the jetty was 158 yd, and the extensions increased the pier's total length to its current 550 yd.
 The Blackpool Pier Company used the jetty to operate pleasure steamers that made trips to the surrounding areas.
 In 1871 swimming and diving lessons were added to the pier.

 In 1874, the pier-head was extended to allow Richard Knill Freeman to incorporate a pavilion, which opened in 1877.
 The interior decoration led it to be known as the "Indian Pavilion", and it was Blackpool's primary venue for indoor entertainment until the Winter Gardens opened in 1879.

 To differentiate itself from the new pier, North Pier focused on catering for the "better classes", charging for entry and including attractions such as an orchestra and band concerts, in contrast to the Central Pier (or the "People's pier"), which regularly had music playing and open-air dancing.
 The pier owners highlighted the difference, charging at least a shilling (worth approximately £19.90 in 2012) for concerts and ensuring that advertisements for comedians focused on their lack of vulgarity.
 Sundays were given over to a church parade.

 On 8 October 1892, a storm-damaged vessel, Sirene, hit the southern side of the pier, causing four shops and part of the deck to collapse onto the beach below.
 Several columns were also dislodged, and the ship's bowsprit hit the pier entrance.
 All eleven crew members were rescued when they were hauled onto the pier.
 Damage to the pier was estimated to be £5,000 and was promptly repaired.

 Nelson's former flagship, HMS Foudroyant, was moored alongside North Pier for an exhibition, but slipped anchor and was wrecked on the shore in a violent storm on 16 June 1897, damaging part of the jetty.
 The wreck of the ship broke up during December storms.

 The pier was closed for the winter during 1895–96 as it was unsafe; as a result, the pier was widened as electric lighting was added.